 1851 Bullard Road, Powder Springs, Georgia 30127

-Outside of Atlanta, Lovely 55+ Community of Bel-Aire Has Single Level, Single Family Homes, Quiet Lanes, a Neighborhood Garden and a Dog Park
+Outside of Atlanta, the Stylish 55+ Community of Bel-Aire Has Single Family Homes, Quiet Lanes, a Neighborhood Garden and a Dog Park

 Built by Windsong Properties, the 55+ community of Bel-Aire is tucked away in northwestern Georgia's Powder Springs, about 30 miles from downtown Atlanta.
 Construction began in 2012 and recently wrapped up.

-The community's 167 single family, single level homes are spread across two separate neighborhoods.
+The community's 167 single family, single level homes are in two separate neighborhoods.
 Houses in the Hillside Courtyard neighborhood have 1,621 square feet to 2,162 square, two to three bedrooms with two to three baths and an attached garage.
-The prominent design in the Parkside neighborhood, the prominent design features 2,072 square feet to 3,141 square feet, three bedrooms, two to three baths, attic storage space, and an attached garage.
-A private courtyard, a covered front porch, dormer windows, a pitched roof, Energy Star appliances and R30 insulation are common in both sections.
-The roads next to which properties sit dead-end, so traffic noise is minimal.
+In the Parkside neighborhood, the prominent design features 2,072 square feet to 3,141 square feet, three bedrooms, two to four baths, attic storage space, and an attached garage at the rear.
+All properties sit on a dead-end street, so traffic noise is minimal.

-Prices start in the mid-$200,000s (current homes for sale are more expensive).
+Prices start in the high-$200,000s (current homes for sale are more expensive).
 Please verify this price with a Realtor as it is bound to change.
-HOA fees help pay for common ground landscaping and some exterior maintenance.
+HOA fees help pay for common grounds landscaping and some exterior maintenance.
 There is also an intial fee of about $2,000.

 The clubhouse has an all purpose room, a well-equipped kitchen and a fitess center filled with state-of-the-art cardio and weight training equipment.
 Outdoor amenities include a bocce ball court, paved trails, a dog park, and a community garden.
 The grounds also have a gazebo, short and tall trees and nicely groomed shrubbery.

 Powder Springs has a senior center, a cultural arts center, an outdoor pool, trails, and a water park.
 Bel-Aire residents can also travel to Marietta, just 12 miles down the road, to enjoy its historic square, farmers' market, outdoor concerts, and art walks.

-There is no local hospital, but Wellstar Cobb Hospital is just five miles away in Austell and is accredited by the Joint Commissio.
+There is no local hospital, but Wellstar Cobb Hospital is just five miles away in Austell and is accredited by the Joint Commission.